SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%boo**
     Info: Comes up with some scary stuff.

-**%calendar**
-    Info: Gives you the link to our event calendar.
-    Aliases: calender, calandar, caIendar

 **%clear** `<amount: Optional>`
     Info: Admin only.
 Deletes the last X+1 messages in the current channel.
 Defaults to 1 if you do not specify an amount.
     Example: `%clear 10`